tcet-opensource/documentation/docs/projects/tcet-linux/guides/yay.md

    ```bash
    yay -R visual-studio-code-bin
    ```
-Now you've successfully searched, installed, and removed the visual-studio-code-bin package using Yay on your Arch Linux or TCET Linux system.
+Now you've successfully searched, installed, and removed the visual-studio-code-bin package using `yay` on your Arch Linux or TCET Linux system.
 <br />